ossmith/HARE/dataDictionary.md

 ```
 gunzip UCSC.GRCh37.autosomes.bed.gz
 ```
-Descriptions are taken from the UCSC Genome Browser at time of publication.
+Data dictionary descriptions are taken from the UCSC Genome Browser at time of publication.

 | Column Name | Data Type | Description |
 | ----------- | --------- | ----------- |